JujuAdams/Chatterbox/docs/3.0/reference-configuration.md

 _Typical value:_ `""` (empty string)

-Directory inside Included Files that holds all external `.yarn` files.
+Directory inside Included Files that holds all external ChatterScript files.
 Use an empty string for the root of Included Files.

 &nbsp;